Cool classics: Latin and Ancient Greek at primary school

 Classics can also boost children’s learning across the curriculum.
 ‘It extends English vocabulary, prepares children to learn modern foreign languages, and has enormous cross-curricular potential, drawing in literacy, history, geography, art, drama and philosophy, as well as helping children with maths and science vocabulary,’ says Jane Maguire, Primary Latin Project committee member and regional advisor for Classics for All.

-Will your child get the chance to tackle classics?
+Will your primary-school child get the chance to tackle classics?

 Latest figures show that only four per cent of state primary schools offer Latin lessons, compared to 40 per cent of independent schools.
 As Latin and Ancient Greek are two of only seven approved language options set out by the new curriculum, it’s likely that the numbers of schools teaching classics will increase, although it’s expected that most schools will choose a modern foreign language.